What Is Anesthesia?

 For regional and local anesthesia, someone may feel sore where the needle was given.

 For general anesthesia, someone may feel groggy and a little confused when waking up after surgery.
-Other common side effects can include nausea or vomiting, chills or shakiness, or a sore throat (from the breathing tube).
+Other common side effects can include nausea or vomiting, chills or shakiness, or a dry throat (from the breathing tube).

 These side effects usually aren’t dangerous and go away quickly.